 The Indian Partnership Act, 1932, Section 4, defined partnership as “the relation between persons who have agreed to share the profits of business carried on by all or any of them acting for all”.
 The persons who own the partnership business are individually called ‘partners’ and collectively they are called as ‘firm’ or ‘partnership firm’.
 The name under which partnership business is carried on is called ‘Firm Name’.
 It is one of the most popular forms of entities through which business is carried on by the people in India.

-Partners share the profits and losses of the business in the ratio, as per the mutual agreement.
-In comparison to Limited Liability Partnership (LLP) firms, the liability in case of partnership firms is unlimited i.e. if the assets of the partnership firm fall short to meet the firm’s obligations, the partners’ private assets will also be used for the purpose.
+Partners share the profits and losses of the business in the ratio, as determined by them as per the mutual agreement.
+Apart from Limited Liability Partnership (LLP) firms, the liability in case of partnership firms is unlimited i.e. if the assets of the partnership firm fall short to meet the firm’s obligations, the partners’ private assets will also be used for the purpose.

 Partnership firm can come into existence based upon the oral or a written agreement.
-The registration of a partnership is desirable, but not obligatory.
+Though, the registration of a partnership is desirable, but not obligatory.

 The partners can easily expand their capital base or change the profit sharing ratio or any other clause of partnership agreement, without much of legal hassle.

 Share of profits from partnership firm is exempt in the hand of the partners unlike in case of Companies under which dividend exceeding Rs.
-10 lakhs is taxable in the hands of the shareholders.
+10 lakhs is taxable in the shareholders.

 Obtaining documents from Clients